TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Exploration

-To forge a trojan model, a common strategy is to re-train a benign, pre-trained model.
+{RQ$_4$:\,{\em Is it necessary to start from benign models?}} -- To forge a trojan model, a common strategy is to re-train a benign, pre-trained model.
 Here, we challenge this practice by evaluating whether re-training a benign model leads to more effective attacks than training a trojan model from scratch.

 Table\mref{tab:scratch} compares the \asr of trojan models generated using the two strategies.
-Except \lb and \imc achieving similar \asr in both settings, the other attacks observe marginal improvement if they are trained from scratch.
+Except for \lb and \imc achieving similar \asr in both settings, the other attacks observe marginal improvement if they are trained from scratch.
 For instance, the \asr of \tnn improves by 7.4\%.
 One possible explanation is as follows.
 Let $f$ and $\uf$ represent the benign and trojan models, respectively.
-In the parameter space, re-training constrains the search for $\uf$ within in $f$'s vicinity, while training from scratch searches for $\uf$ in the vicinity of a randomly initialized configuration, which may lead to better starting points.
+In the parameter space, re-training constrains the search for $\uf$ within in $f$'s vicinity, while training from scratch searches for $\uf$ in the vicinity of a randomly initialized configuration, which may lead to better starting points. \begin{mtbox}{ Remark\,11} {\em Training from scratch tends to lead to more effective attacks than benign-model re-training.} \end{mtbox}